isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Launch Web IDE using the direct link <https://webidecp-aevblwuamw.dispatcher.hana.ondemand.com/>
 1. Enter your user ID and Password.
 1. Select _File -> New -> Project from Template_.
-1. Choose `SAP Cloud Platform Business Application`.
+1. Choose `SAP Cloud Platform Business Application` and `SAPUI 1.52` as the SAPUI5 Version.

     ![Business App](images/Exercise1_1_business_app.jpg)